 - It Only Works Once: Invoked by Phoenix himself.
 After being hit by a Finishing Move, he'll instantly figure out a way to block it.
 Ultimately subverted when Wizard finally defeats him.
 Even if he could survive the sun's flames a second time, he isn't going anywhere.

 - Kicked Upstairs: All things considered, while he was brought up to Co Dragon status, it's only so that he doesn't wind up killing Gates and destroying the place.

-- Knight of Cerebus: While past Phantoms were definitely not nice.
-Phoenix is an Ax-Crazy monster who is definitely monstrous even by Phantom standards.
+- Knight of Cerebus: While the Phantoms were definitely not nice, Phoenix is an Ax-Crazy monster who is definitely monstrous even by Phantom standards.
 To finish off his Knight of Cerebus status he is disturbingly brutal.
 He brutalizes anyone in his way.
 Best shown when he invades the hospital.
 He went out of his way to maul the hospital staff and attacked a person in a wheelchair.
-Also, unlike other Phantoms, he doesn't particularly care about driving Gates into despair, he just enjoys causing havoc and destruction.
+Also, unlike other Phantoms, he doesn't particularly care about driving Gates into despair; he just enjoys causing havoc and destruction.

 - Any episode that he is the main villain of tends to lack the funny scenes that other episodes usually have.

 - No-Sell: To Medusa's Taken for Granite vision and most of Wizard's arsenal.

 - Playing with Fire: Not just any fire, according to him, it's Hellfire.
 It's a lot stronger than Haruto's.